Competitor keyword research assumes that the keywords driving most of the traffic in your niche have already been found.

 Step #2.
 Validate the ‘Competitive Positioning Map’

-One of the reasons for this could be that SEMrush bases its analysis on your top performing pages and not on your overall content.
-That can skew the results and produce a list of websites that you wouldn’t necessarily think of as your natural competitors.
+One reason for this could be that Semrush bases its analysis on your top-performing pages rather than on your overall content.
+This can skew the results and produce a list of websites that you wouldn’t necessarily think of as your natural competitors.

-So the first thing to do is to make sure that the Competitive Positioning Map accurately identifies your main competitors.
+The first step is to ensure that the Competitive Positioning Map accurately identifies your main competitors.

 Step #3.
 Use the ‘Keyword Gap’ Tool